 Now, you might wonder, which are the most common HTTP errors that people encounter when they surf the Web?
 That is the question we’ll answer in this article.

 Why not let millions of web users tell us themselves what errors they encounter the most?
 In an indirect way we can do that via Google.

 The basic idea here is that some of the people who encounter errors when they visit websites will want to know more about that error, and will go to the nearest search engine to do so.

 Using Google Insights for Search (a great tool for estimating the “popularity” of search terms) we went through all of the different HTTP error codes that exist, comparing them against each other.
-When the dust settled from this little shootout, we had the top list you can see here below.
+For this comparison, we chose the location “worldwide”, the period included all searches in 2018, and the type of search was limited to web search.
+When the dust settled from this little shootout, we had the top list that you can see here below.

 Here they are, listed and explained in reverse order, the five most common HTTP errors.
 Drumroll, please…

 5. HTTP Error 401 (Unauthorized)

 This error happens when a website visitor tries to access a restricted web page but isn’t authorized to do so, usually because of a failed login attempt.